-As of March 2021, still it’s been difficult to travel freely both internationally and domestically in Japan.
-Tokyo is still under the State of Emergency until March 21st, and the border is closed for international travelers.
+It’s still been difficult to travel freely since the border is mostly closed for international travelers in Japan.
 But you may think hopefully there is a possibility that you can travel again sometime this year if you get vaccinated while taking some precautions during your trip.

 So, we are writing this article for those who are planning to visit Japan in the near future and curious about how people cooperate with the situation in Japan, and what to follow as a tourist.

 We also introduce a fun story that spread all over Japan which became a symbol of the pandemic in Japan.
 Keep reading and here are the things to know before traveling to Japan during COVID-19.

 - Restrictions and requirement for travelers

 - Amabie, the symbol of the pandemic in Japan

 Who can travel to Japan?

 Japan has strict travel restrictions with 159 countries/regions on the prohibited list.
 Foreign nationals who have stayed in any of the following countries listed below will be denied to enter Japan.
 (As of June, 2021)